 In chapter 5, Paul returns to ethics.
 There’s another summary of the gospel message.
 Paul likes saying that God and/or Christ did something in order that something might happen to believers – in this case, life.
 What does it mean that Christ died for us?
 It can’t be a straightforward substitution (he died, we live), because Paul say we live with Christ.

-of 1 Thessalonians offers some general ethical advice.
+The final section of 1 Thessalonians offers some general ethical advice.
 Paul refers to particular people who, while without official titles, are clearly leaders in the Thessalonian community.
 This probably refers to these leaders.
 Paul ends with a nice summary of the letter’s theme in 5:23:

 May God himself, the God of peace, sanctify you through and through.
 May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.